Kapas Biru is one of a trio of awesome waterfalls that can be visited on a day trip from Malang, East Java.

 I managed to do some drone filming too before packing up.
 You can see some of these shots in my latest drone video of Indonesia on YouTube.

-As of 2019, the whole trail is unstaffed and there’s no entry fee.
+The whole trail is unstaffed and there’s no entry fee.

 How To Get To Kapas Biru Waterfall